-A limited assurance engagement is not designed to detect all weaknesses in the internal compliance and control system, as it is limited primarily to making enquiries, with management and staff, undertaking procedures to evaluate design effectiveness of controls, analytical procedures and limited sample testing to validate the operating effectiveness of key controls.
+A limited assurance engagement is not designed to detect all instances of non-compliance in the internal compliance and control system, as it is limited primarily to making enquiries, with management and staff, undertaking procedures to evaluate design effectiveness of controls, analytical procedures and limited sample testing to validate the operating effectiveness of key controls.
 The limited assurance conclusion expressed in this report has been formed on the above basis.